brucemack/brucemack.github.io/ampersand/index.md

 clock.
 This happens every minute or so and should help to clean up some of the drift.

-Using this approach we can build VOTER packet timestamps that would allow the server to synchronize audio streams to within ~4ms.
-However, testing shows that this isn't good enough to achieve high-quality audio.
+Using this approach we can build VOTER packet timestamps that would allow the server to synchronize audio streams to within ~4ms of each other.
+However, testing shows that this isn't good enough to achieve high-quality voter audio.

-### A Litter Help From DSP
+### A Little Help From DSP

 Further adjustments to the audio stream are required to eliminate the potential 4ms alignment problem.
 After some testing, I've come up with a few approaches to this problem.